 Yuri Ushakov is a career Russian diplomat.
 He was appointed Ambassador of the Russian Federation to the United States from 1999- 2008.
 From 2008 to 2012 he was Deputy Chief of the Government Staff of the Russian Federation.
 Since May 2012 he has been Aide to the President of the Russian Federation responsible for international affairs.

 Dr. Russ Zajtchuk was the Commanding General and CEO of Brooke Army Medical Center and the Army Research Command.
 He established the medical humanitarian assistance programs for all branches of the US military.
 He was awarded the Congressional Medal by the Black Caucus for his civil rights work.
 He is Professor Emeritus of Cardio-Thoracic Surgery at Rush University.

 William P. Amoss – Executive Director

 Mr. Amoss has guided the RVF’s evolution from its origin as a charity into a global development organization.
-A graduate of Yale University, he taught English as a second language in Europe and held management positions at an international shipping company before joining the RVF.
+A graduate of Yale University, he taught English as a second language in Europe and held management positions at an international shipping company before joining RVF.
 He is passionate about vocal music and speaks several foreign languages, including Russian, German, Dutch and French.

 Wolfgang Rennert, MD, PhD – Medical Director